essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 - Reduce: Aggregate() in Linq or fold / reduce in F# |

 +++
-Functional paradigms implies a strong focus on data, function working on data and composability. <br /> Coupled with the type systems, we have a real boost on productivity and more important reliability.
+Functional paradigms implies a strong focus on data, function working on data and composability.

 ---

 ### Reason 5